mchung94/pyramid-solver/README.md

 # Programming Notes
-The rest of this document contains information to explain to other developers how this program works.
+The rest of this document contains information for other programmers about how this program works.

 ## The Algorithm
 This program uses the A* algorithm with a basic unwinnable state detection procedure.
-So at a high level it's not very sophisticated.
-Most of the work is in lower-level optimizations, which I will explain below.
+A lot of work went into lower-level optimizations, which I will explain below.

 ### Heuristic Function
 For each step while playing the game, the heuristic function calculates an estimate of how many more steps are needed to win the game.
 The following calculation is [admissible](https://en.wikipedia.org/wiki/Admissible_heuristic) and [consistent](https://en.wikipedia.org/wiki/Consistent_heuristic):